Updated April 11

 Hellooooo spring!
-Though that doesn’t necessarily mean good weather, the new season is technically here, which means it’s time for spring cleaning.
-Yep, it’s time to give into that urge to clear out your closet, kitchen, garage, basement or below-stoop-storage space of all the old stuff you haven’t used in the past year.
+The season is really here, which means it’s time to summon your inner Marie Kondo and clear out your closet, kitchen, garage, basement and below-stoop-storage space of all the items that haven’t brought you joy this the past year.

-Here’s a handy list of where to do that in Philly, including which organizations accept what kinds of items, and bonus info about what causes or groups your donations will benefit.
+Here’s a list of where to do that in Philly, including which organizations accept what kinds of items, and what causes or groups your donations will benefit.

 When: Monday through Saturday, noon to 6 p.m.
 (For high-end donations, you’re advised to call ahead)